 - The cheapest help is family and friends.

 - Nannies trained especially for multiples are extremely helpful for teaching and help.

 - Multiples Support Groups are a great source of support as they have all been through the same experience.

 Coping with sleep deprivation

-- Always try rest or sleep when your babies sleep.
-Don’t be tempted to do washing and house work or watch your favourite TV show.
+- Always try to rest or sleep when your babies sleep.
+Don’t be tempted to do washing and house work or watch your favourite TV shows.

 - Don’t forget to share your feelings of sleep deprivation with your partner.
 Explain that you are not coping or that you are very tired and need help.
 Remember unless you speak up your partner won’t know how you feel..

 - Go easy on the coffee, even if you think it will give you a little up lift.
 Coffee can play havoc with your system try keep it to a few cups a day.

 - Accept help.
 Ask for help or if someone is kind enough to offer accept and catch up on sleep at every opportunity.
 SLEEP is your priority!!